cdelorme/system-setup/docs/linux/misc/transmission.md

         if cpu usage > 80% for 15 cycles then restart if mem usage > 80% for 30 cycles then restart

-_You may also consider changing the group that transmission runs as, as a daemon, so that access privileges remain sane.
-In my case I have an mdadm samba share and add `group sambashare` to my monit configuration._
+_You may also consider adding the `debian-transmission` user to any additional groups for files it may need to access, such as a shared drive._